AmlanPandey/P3-Spam-Email-Classification-using-NLP-and-Machine-Learning/README.md

 The application takes email content as input, applies preprocessing (like stopword removal, lemmatization, and stemming), and uses a pre-trained model to classify the text.
 The results are displayed in a user-friendly web interface built with Streamlit.

-Features
+## Features

-1. Spam Classification: Classify email content as spam or not spam.
+1. **Spam Classification**: Classify email content as spam or not spam.
-2. User-Friendly Interface: Built using Streamlit for an intuitive experience.
+2. **User-Friendly Interface**: Built using Streamlit for an intuitive experience.
-3. Efficient NLP: Includes techniques like stopword removal, lemmatization, stemming, and TF-IDF vectorization.
+3. **Efficient NLP**: Includes techniques like stopword removal, lemmatization, stemming, and TF-IDF vectorization.
-4. Pre-trained Model: Classifier and vectorizer are saved and loaded using Pickle for faster execution.
+4. **Pre-trained Model**: Classifier and vectorizer are saved and loaded using Pickle for faster execution.

 How to Run the Project
 1. Clone the Repository